Golden Wings Aviation: Company news

-On July 16, 2015, it was announced that Golden Wings would lease a Yak-42D Skyliner Aviation from Moldovan ACMI/charter specialist, MEGAviation, to expand service.
+On July 16, 2015, it was announced that Golden Wings would lease a Yak-42D Skyliner Aviation from Moldovan ACMI/charter specialist MEGAviation, to expand service.
 At that time, the airline had expanded charter and scheduled services to Palouch, Malakal, Wau, Yaida, Aweil, Yambio, and Rumbek, all in South Sudan.
 Services to Khartoum in neighboring Sudan were also available.

-In July, Golden Wings also announced that it has been named as the official franchise holder for Million Air, an award-winning fixed base organisation in the United States.
-Talks are now underway that could see the firm utilize the Million Air name and brand for various projects at various airports in South Africa and across the continent as a whole.
+In July, Golden Wings Aviation also announced that it had been named as the official franchise holder for Million Air, an award-winning fixed-base operator in the United States.
+Talks are now underway that could see the firm utilize the Million Air name and brand for various projects at various airports in South Africa and across the continent as a whole that could see the firm utilize the Million Air name and brand for various projects at various airports in South Africa and across the continent as a whole.

 On February 15, 2016, it was announced Golden Wings was expanding their operations from originally focusing on South Sudan to exploring new opportunities in Ghana, Nigeria and Uganda amongst various other African countries.
 At this point, Golden Wings Aviation’s fleet has grown rapidly and now consisted of 12 aircraft.
 The company possesses a Fokker F70, a 75-seater regional jet liner powered by two Rolls-Royce TAY 620-15 engines, two Beechcraft 1900Ds, regional turboprop airliners powered by two Pratt & Whitney PT6A67Ds and two de Havilland Dash 8 Q300s.
 A C-208 Caravan was later added to their fleet, and Golden Wings also manages a Boeing 727 Freighter for SKA International and was expected to add a 100-seater VVIP aircraft, as of February 2017.

 On May 25, 2016, the company announced it was closing down operations in Bor, Panyangor, Pibor, Yei and Yambio following the rising inflation rates.
 Other destinations which were discontinued included Asmara, Cairo and Nairobi.

 In July 2016, the airline began services to Entebbe International Airport in neighboring Uganda.

 Destinations

-As of 9 October 2017, Golden Wings Aviation serves the following destinations:
+As of 9 October 2017, Golden Wings Aviation served the following destinations: